A Riemannian ADMM: Convergence Analysis

 \begin{assumption} We assume $f$, $g$ and $\M$ in \eqref{problem_nonsmooth_splitting} satisfy the following conditions. \begin{enumerate} \item $\M\subset\mathbb{R}^n$ is a compact and complete Riemannian manifold embedded in Euclidean space $\br^n$ with diameter $D$;

 \item $\nabla f$ is Lipschitz continuous with Lipschitz constant $L$ in the ambient space $\br^n$;

-\item $g$ is convex and Lipschitz continuous with Lipschitz constant $L_g$ in the ambient space $\br^m$. \end{enumerate} \end{assumption} Also since $\M$ is compact and $\nabla f$ is continuous, we can denote the maximum of the norm of $f$ as a constant $M$, i.e.,
+\item $g$ is convex and Lipschitz continuous with Lipschitz constant $L_g$ in the ambient space $\br^m$. \end{enumerate} \end{assumption} Also since $\M$ is compact and $\nabla f$ is continuous, we are able to denote the maximum of the norm of $f$ as a constant $M$, i.e.,

 Now we proceed to study the optimality of the problem \eqref{problem_nonsmooth_splitting}.
 First, we note that the first-order optimality conditions of \eqref{problem_nonsmooth_splitting} are given by (see, e.g., \cite{Yang-manifold-optimality-2014}):